 1. The Start

-The process starts online and is followed up with communications via email, telephone and post.
+The process starts online and is followed up with communications via email and telephone.

-Complete our questionnaire.
-This covers basic questions about you and who you wish to leave your assets to.
+Complete our Wills request information questionnaire.
+This covers basic questions about you, details of your property, it’s rough value and your savings and who you wish to leave your assets to.
+The questionnaire will take approximately 20 minutes to complete.

 3. Your Choices

-There are six choices depending on your life circumstances; choose the questionnaire that suits you.
+There is a choice of six questionnaires depending on your life circumstances; choose the one that suits you.

 4. Verification